 So here we have cards that look like rookies save for a slight numbering variation on the back and one missing logo.

 At the same time, several competing non-licensed sets started coming out.
 They rose from lost licensees like Playoff (now Panini) and Razor (now Leaf).
 These were high-quality sets that included lots of top prospects, autographs and inserts.
-Collectors accepted these sets in higher regard than traditional minor league issues.
-They also helped create a market for prospect cards that were, again, better than minor league cards and, in many instances, almost on par with official major league rookies.
+Collectors largely hold these sets in higher regard than traditional minor league issues.
+They also helped create a market for prospect cards that were, again, better than minor league cards and, in many instances, almost on par with official Major League rookies.

 Bowman: Home of the Minor League Card